amiaiorg/ai_lib/README.md

 ## Project AI_Lib

-An accessible AI framework designed to assist people with disabilities and make AI technology more accessible to everyone.
+Empowering inclusivity in the workplace with open-access AI-tools.
+Our library provides a comprehensive toolkit designed to help individuals with diverse abilities thrive in their professional environments.
+Join us in leveraging AI to create a more inclusive and supportive workplace for everyone.

 ## Table of Contents